borntofrappe/Practice-Front-End-Web-Development/Scroll Event Background Overlay/README.md

 }
 ```

-What is required is then to change the property of `opacity` through JS, in response to the scroll event.
+And that is all that is required for the HTML and CSS behind the overlay structure.
+In order to transition the structure itselft, JS needs to react to the scroll event and change its opacity accordingly.

 # JS